Fun with link-functions

 a <- marginaleffects::predictions(mod, type = "response")

-# tibbel with prediction for each row of the dataset that was used fitting the model (is not the same as observation in the dataset if you did not impute)
+# tibble with prediction for each row of the dataset that was used fitting the model (is not the same as observation in the dataset if you did not impute)

-a <- marginaleffects::predictions(mod, type = "response", newdata = dat) # prediction for each row of the dataset
+b <- marginaleffects::predictions(mod, type = "response", newdata = dat) # prediction for each row of the dataset, can be original data or synthetic, new data.

 # tibble with n_observatons (including those that had NA and were not part of the model if you did not impute)

-# tibbel with the mean of the predictions for each row of the dataset that was used fitting the model (is not the same as observation in the dataset if you did not impute)
+# tibble with the mean of the predictions for each row of the dataset that was used fitting the model (is not the same as observation in the dataset if you did not impute, i.e. observations with a missing will not get a prediction)

 # tibble with one line, mean of n_observatons (including those that had NA and were not part of the model if you did not impute)